anu-prakash-dev/template-meteor-react/README.md

 - high order components, scalable, re-usable
 - shared, clean & safe methods.
 - UI components ([material-ui](http://www.material-ui.com/#/) and more)
+- A "clean" presentation, with Material-UI, but easily changeable

 Inspired by [Mantra](https://github.com/kadirahq/mantra), an architecture, breaking with the universal concept of meteor, for future-proof apps, with a high-maintainability ([here](https://kadirahq.github.io/mantra/).